enonic/old-xp-doc/doc/developer/projects/build.rst

+.. _gradle_build_script:

 Build script
 ============

-We have standardized on Gradle as the main build tool.
+By default, Enonic uses Gradle as the main build tool.
 This is a highly flexible Java-based utility that build on the popular Maven project tools and code repository structures.
-Enonic provides a Gradle plugin that simplifies the build process, if you used the starter-base project to initialize your project, you will have all the basic tools you need to get going.
+Enonic provides a Gradle plugin that simplifies the build process greatly, if you used the starter-base project to initialize your project, you will have all the basic tools you need to get going.

 Running a build
 ---------------

-If you have not installed Gradel, the fastest way to get going is to execute the gradle wrapper script.
+If you have not installed Gradle, the fastest way to get going is to execute the gradle wrapper script.

 Move into your project root folder and execute the following command: